My Pants Build Journey

 "No, I just use vim"

 “No, I don’t use tool X. I do it manually with tool Y, because then I’ll have more grip on what’s happening.”
 Examples of this are: using git on the command line instead of a GUI using vim instead of an extensive IDE like IntelliJ or VSCode Yes, you’ll understand the lower level part of the problem you’re solving better.
 But logically this must cost brainpower, otherwise there wouldn’t be more understanding.
-However, no matter how smart you are, brainpower is a finite resource.
-So if you spend it on understanding a low level thing that could have been hidden from you using a high-level helper, you can’t spend it on something else.
-Spending your brainpower this way can be the right choice, if that low level thing is the important part to understand.
-But it hardly ever is. ...
+However, no matter how smart you are, brainpower is a finite resource. ...

 September 8, 2022 · 2 min · Rutger de Knijf